IT25JanAk/Exam250324-Amandeep-kaur/Question_1_DOS.md

 [Microsoft.com](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/dir)

 This link explaines all this concept with the help of examples and real output images.In this link i see some examples that how can i use dir commands in command prompt;moreover,this link provide examples with systex which make it more useful for any user.

+Besides the upword information,this website also give information regarding remarks.In this we find a file with differnt extensions.